-- If production agriculture is your business, the Master Marketing Program is a must. - E.C.
+- Moving into the future without this program could dictate your future in agriculture. -- Stuart Kemp - The Master Marketer Program is a must for anyone (producer) who has price risk. -- Joe Mueck II, Williamson County - If production agriculture is your business, the Master Marketing Program is a must. -- E.C.
 Crump, Clay County - This is a great program.
-We in production agriculture know production, however, we must learn to market. --Terry McAlister, Wichita County - There is not a doubt in my mind that every producer that is full time farming or ranching will have to know and use the knowledge that we learned in Master Marketing to survive in the next 5 years and the futures. - Bob Young, Baylor County - The Master Marketer Program: An excellent risk management intensive study - a must for any progressive ag producer today that is professionally oriented. - Ted Harter, Parker County - The Master Marketer Program gives producers the knowledge of the tools that are available to stay in business in the changing agriculture of today and in the future.
-Dane Mount, Wilbarger County
+We in production agriculture know production, however, we must learn to market. -- Terry McAlister, Wichita County - There is not a doubt in my mind that every producer that is full time farming or ranching will have to know and use the knowledge that we learned in Master Marketing to survive in the next 5 years and the future. -- Bob Young, Baylor - The Master Marketer Program: An excellent risk management intensive study - a must for any progressive ag producer today that is professionally oriented. -- Ted Harter, Parker County - The Master Marketer Program gives producers the knowledge of the tools that are available to stay in business in the changing agriculture of today and in the future. --Dane Mount, Wilbarger County